What is Population Education?

 - Secondary level issues include food and water security, public health, climate change, resource use and sustainability, biodiversity, global wealth distribution, women’s status, and more.

 Are Population Education materials and resources relevant to international teachers?

 Many Population Education lessons, readings, products, and tools take a global view of population and related issues.
 As such, our materials can easily be integrated into classrooms outside of the United States.
 And many international teachers are already using PopEd resources, as evidenced by the significant portion of current lesson plan downloads from non- U.S. locations.
 Wherever educators are looking for content that is hands-on, current, and based in real-world data, PopEd lessons are sure to be of value.

-For example, Population Education lessons are a wonderful fit for several required secondary courses in India – Environmental Studies Classes (III-V), Geography Classes (VI-XII), and Science Classes (VI-XII).
+For example, Population Education lessons are a wonderful fit for several required upper primary and secondary courses in India – Environmental Studies Classes (III-V), Geography Classes (VI-XII), and Science Classes (VI-XII).
 Visit our Standards page to find matches between PopEd lesson plans and specific Indian standards.

 You can also find Population Education materials in other languages.
 The World Population video, our stunning six-minute film of world population history, has audio tracks in Spanish, French, Mandarin, Hindi, and Arabic, as well as English.